dart-lang/language/working/augmentation-libraries/feature-specification.md

     initializer if the member being augmented is not a field with an initializer.

-    **TODO:** Define the behavior when a field is augmented by a getter or setter, and then later again by a field.

 *   **Augmenting functions**: When augmenting a function, `augment super` refers to the augmented function.
 Tear offs are allowed.